-- Once an U.S. DOT number is entered, the operational user should be able to go from one program to another to access information.
-For example, one should be able to go between IRP and IFTA files to access common information to avoid entering data twice. - Carriers should not have to enter their own tax rate.
+- Once an U.S. DOT number is entered, the operational user should be able to go from one program to another in order to access information needed to address carrier needs.
+For example, one should be able to go between IRP and IFTA files to access common information to avoid entering information twice. - Carriers should not have to enter their own tax rate.
 If a carrier does an IFTA transaction, the tax rate for that quarter should be supplied.
-If they do an IRP transaction, the fee should be there.
-The carrier should not have to look up rates and fees on a piece of paper and enter it.
+If they do an IRP transaction, the fee should be there too.
+The carrier should not have to look it up on a piece of paper and enter it.
 Tax rates should also be automatically calculated for the carrier and be linked to a mainframe so that they can be easily changed when legislation requires. - Instructions should be available on screen.
-Users should also be able to go back to the last screen and make immediate changes and to double check entire applications before sending them. - The program should have open-ended tables built into the source code so application developers don't have to rewrite the code when changes are needed.
-Thus, changes to tables could be done by simply adjusting parameters.
+Users should also be able to go back to the last screen and make immediate changes and be able to double check entire applications before sending them. - The program should have open-ended tables built into the source code so application developers don't have to rewrite the code when changes are made.
+Thus, changes to tables could be done by adjusting parameters.

-Finally, interviewees noted that if modifying software, it is recommended to see a sample demonstration of the product using state data before hiring vendor services.
+Finally, interviewees noted that if modifying software, it is recommended to see a sample vendor demonstration of the product using state data before hiring vendor services.